 Joy has been our Project Manager since 2016.
 Joy brings a wealth of experience and abilities to her post of overseeing everything from funding applications to working with our volunteers and has recently completed and been awarded her Masters’ Degree in Transformative Practice.

-The Project is delighted to welcome our new Outreach and Activities Co-ordinator to the team.
-Donna joined us at the beginning of May and has hit the ground running. she has already begun work on our clubs finding new activities and trips for our members and is working on updating our literature for the Project services.
+Donna is our Outreach and Activities Co-ordinator.
+She joined the Project in May 2018 and has hit the ground running.
+She has already begun work on our clubs, finding new activities and trips for our members and working on updating your literature for the Project services.
+Donna will also be heading up our new club, our Craft Café.
 Donna has several hobbies including a love of crafting using a variety of mediums.